youngkyu-kim/GappyAE/README.md

 - `[MEASUREMENT_REGION]`: inner/bndry
 - `[SAMPLING_ALGORITHM]`: uniform/LHS/DEIM/*SOPT

-*Note: You need to build [pylibROM](https://github.com/LLNL/pylibROM) and run python scripts in "SOPT_scripts" folder to get SOPT sample points.
-If you want to skip this step, you can use the SOPT sample points that are provided in "2.5_SOPT/SOPT_sample_points" folder.
+*Note: You need to build [pylibROM](https://github.com/LLNL/pylibROM) and run python scripts in `SOPT_scripts` folder to get SOPT sample points.
+If you want to skip this step, you can use the SOPT sample points that are provided in `2.5_SOPT/SOPT_sample_points` folder.

 **SOPT(optional)**
 ```bash